22nd Push Hands Meeting

 Hint: Sign in for our Newsletter on the “Tai Chi Studio” Website.
 The site is in German but the newsletter itself will be in English language as well.
-You will receive Information on the Push Hands Meeting and other Tai Chi Chuan events in Europe.
+You will receive Information on the Push Hands Meeting and other Tai Chi Chuan events.

 Map of venue: ph_map_small